zuoxingdong/ML-LaTeX-Shortcuts/README.md

 # Paper-Notes-RL
-Collection of paper notes in reinforcement learning, with compact summary and detailed mathematical derivations.
+Collection of paper notes (PDF+Latex) in reinforcement learning, with compact summary and detailed mathematical derivations.